LawerenceLee/ruby_dojo/rails/README.md

         validates :password, length: { in: 6..20 }
         validates :registration_number, length: { is: 6 }
     end

+#### Working with .pluck
+Use pluck as a shortcut to select one or more attributes without loading a bunch of records just to grab the attributes you want.

+    Player.pluck(:name) # just the names column as a list Player.joins(:team).where("teams.stadium = 'Staples Center'").pluck(:name, "teams.name")
 ***
 ## Classes
 #### Return all instance variables for a class.